National Parks

 Wildlife is the headline.
 Cades Cove gives you near-guaranteed black bears, deer, and turkey from your car — no hiking required.

-Top kid-friendly things to do in Great Smoky Mountains National Park
+Best things to do in Great Smoky Mountains National Park with kids

 • Laurel Falls trail